yochaigal/cairn/adventures/conversions/lair-of-the-lamb.md

 #### Crysmere blade
-d10 damage [Personal addition: blade shatters if all the damage rolled is reduced by armour]
+d10 damage [Personal addition: blade shatters if all the damage rolled is reduced by Armor]